 Below you’ll find our app tutorial videos that can help:

 The app is free, but in order to access the tours you’ll have to make an in-app purchase.
-Our walking tours cost $2.99 each; driving tours start at $9.99; and our island bundles start at $19.99.
+Our walking tours cost $4.99 each; self driving tours are $14.99 each; and the Oahu Full Island Tour Bundle is $29.99.

 Remember — your purchase never expires.
 You can use the tours multiple times on the same trip to return to your favorite spots or use it again on your next visit to Hawaii.
 Shaka Guide also offers a 100% money back guarantee.
 If you’re not satisfied with your experience let us know what went wrong for a full refund.